Charminar: Makkah Masjid

 The monument overlooks another grand mosque called the Makkah Masjid.
 Muhammad Quli Qutb Shah, the 5th ruler of the Qutb Shahi dynasty, commissioned bricks to be made from the soil brought from Mecca, the holiest site of Islam, and used them in the construction of the central arch of the mosque, hence its name.

 Bazaars

 A market named Laad Bazaar is around Charminar.
 It is known for its jewelry, especially bangles.
 The nearby Pathargatti boulevard is also an important business street known for its pearls.
 In its heyday, the Charminar market had some 14,000 shops.
 The Bazaars surrounding Charminar were described in the poem "In the Bazaars of Hyderabad" by Sarojini Naidu.

 Char Kaman and Gulzar Houz

-Four arches to the north of Charminar are known as Char Kaman.
+Arches in four directions of Charminar are known as Char Kaman.
 These were built along with the Charminar in the 16th century.
 These are the Kali Kaman, Machli Kaman, Seher-e-Batil ki Kaman and Charminar Kaman.
 At the centre of these arches is a fountain called the Gulzar Houz.
 The Char Kaman are in dire need of restoration, and protection from encroachments.